Interpretation templates

 Linear regression analysis

 In regression, we explain the effects of independent variables on the dependent variable by estimating how changes in the independent variables are associated with changes in the dependent variable.
+Unlike correlation analysis, regression analysis can be used to determine the direction and strength of a potential causal relationship.

 model4 <- lm(conrinc ~ god + age + physhlth + educ, data = gss)